 We are seeing the world’s healthcare systems in crisis, with the people who rely on them unsure where to turn.
 Services have been overwhelmed by the impacts of climate change, financial crises, war, geopolitical disruption, and — most significantly — the COVID-19 pandemic.
-At the same time, labor shortages have led the World Health Organization to predict there will be a global shortage of 18 million health workers by 2030.
+At the same time, labour shortages have led the World Health Organisation to predict there will be a global shortage of 18 million health workers by 2030.

 There can be no doubt we have reached a critical point.
 Such is the scale of these issues, the WEF warns that we could even be facing the “first rollback in human development in decades”.
 Even in countries with established, mature national health care systems, patients are feeling the pressure.
 In the UK, a record high 7.2 million people are now waiting for NHS treatment, with over 400,000 people waiting over a year to be seen.

-In markets with an aging population, the funding of the national health care plans has become very strained.
-For example, in Japan, where insurance premiums cover less than half the insurance gap, the government is having to fund the rest against the backdrop of an ‘ultra-aging’ society.
+In markets with an ageing population, the funding of the national health care plans has become very strained.
+For example, in Japan, where insurance premiums cover less than half the insurance gap, the government is having to fund the rest against the backdrop of an ‘ultra-ageing’ society.
 All of this means that as systems crack, from infrastructure to a lack of systemic funding, governments will need to innovate to provide the support needed.

 The role of employers

 Address all of your employees’ most basic needs

 For too long, in many markets, employee health benefits have been the preserve of a small group of directors, senior managers and professionals at the top of the organisation, while the much larger group of low-income and part-time workers at the bottom have missed out.
 This has created a “benefits income paradox,” where the people who would gain the most from healthcare benefits are the ones least likely to have access.